 Errors in the Configuration of the Security System

 According to an investigation conducted by Trend Micro (2021) using data obtained from the cloud platforms operated by Amazon Web Services (AWS) and Microsoft Azure, security misconfigurations are the root cause of between 65 and 70 percent of all cloud security concerns.
-In the security system of a cloud network, it is possible for misconfigurations to arise for a variety of different causes.
+In the security system of a cloud network, misconfigurations can arise for a variety of different causes.

 The fact that many companies employ more than one cloud service provider (CSP) and have trouble becoming familiar with the security controls provided by each CSP is a third factor that contributes to the occurrence of cloud security misconfigurations.
 Because of a lack of understanding of all applicable security controls, there is a possibility of misconfigurations and security omissions, which results in the creation of vulnerabilities that malevolent hackers can exploit.